-From September 2018, the Local Governing Board will be replaced with a Local Advisory Board following a review of the Governance structure across all schools in the Bellevue Place Education Trust (BPET).
+Since September 2018, the Local Governing Board was be replaced with a Local Advisory Board following a review of the Governance structure across all schools in the Bellevue Place Education Trust (BPET).

 Braywick Court School’s local governance is overseen by the Local Advisory Board (LAB) which has a strong focus on three strategic functions:

 - Setting the vision, ethos and strategic direction for the school, within the overall vision of the Trust.

 - Holding the Headteacher and senior leadership team to account for the educational performance of the school, its pupils and the performance management of staff; and

 - Ensuring investment in educational improvement is value for money and having an impact.

 These functions have been delegated to the LAB by the BPET Board, which is the maintaining authority for the school.
 Visit the BPET website for information on BPET’s governance structure and how this oversees the strategic governance of Braywick Court School.

 Free Schools are schools funded by the government with the freedom to govern independently – but all are accountable to the Secretary of State for Education.
 To share resources and best practice, Braywick Court benefits from the Trust – a network of schools under one legal body.

 BPET responsibilities are set out in the two key following documents that are contracts between BPET and Secretary of State for Education: